EthanNJC/ReDroid/README.txt

-  branch <description>	Branches modified.apk with a new description clear                 Clears the command line and prints branch list decompile             Decompiles the original.apk of current branch exit                  Exits the program help                  Shows this help dialog install               Install modified.apk to an adb device
+  branch <description>	Branches modified.apk with a new description clear                 Clears the command line and prints branch list decompile             Decompiles the original.apk of current branch diff <branch #>       Outputs diff of current branch and arg branch exit                  Exits the program help                  Shows this help dialog install               Install modified.apk to an adb device